 - Avoid soil compaction

-- Protect from damage in frosty weather
+- Protect the lawn from frost damage

 - Plan your spring renovations